Homemade Instant Oatmeal

 NOTES

-*I used Bob's Red Mill non-fat powdered milk, but King Arthur Flour makes a good dried milk as well.
+*I used Bob's Red Mill non-fat powdered milk, but King Arthur Flour also makes good dried milk.

-**I'd suggest starting with 1 tsp. of sugar (you can also use other sweeteners if desired) and go up from there.
+**I'd suggest starting with 1 tsp of sugar (you can also use other sweeteners if desired) and increasing gradually to suit your taste.

 Nutrition